Tutorial: Creating an Installer

 <?xml version="1.0" encoding="UTF-8"?> <Package> <DisplayName>The root component</DisplayName> <Description>Install this example.</Description> <Version>0.1.0-1</Version> <ReleaseDate>2010-09-21</ReleaseDate> <Licenses> <License name="Beer Public License Agreement" file="license.txt" /> </Licenses> <Default>script</Default> <Script>installscript.qs</Script> <UserInterfaces> <UserInterface>page.ui</UserInterface> </UserInterfaces> </Package>

+Below is a more detailed description of the elements in the example file.
 For more information about the package information file, see Package Information File Syntax.

 For more information about packaging rules and options, see Data Directory.

 You are now ready to create your first installer.
 Switch to the